Naples Theft Crime Attorney

 If you are facing theft charges in Florida, you need to take immediate action to discuss your situation with a skilled attorney.
 Without steadfast legal support, you could face costly fines, imprisonment, and more.
+With a criminal record, you may be unable to find reliable housing, a good job, and your personal relationships may suffer.
 At Law Offices of Cavanaugh & Cavanaugh, P.A., we know what it takes to build a strong criminal defense argument and we are committed to providing our clients with fair legal representation when they need it most.

 Ready to get started?
 Call (239) 309-2006 to get in touch with our theft crime lawyers.
 We can help individuals throughout Bonita Springs, Marco Island, Fort Myers, Cape Coral, Lehigh Acres, and the surrounding areas.